Command-Line Interface

 Can be repeated to add multiple environment variables.

-This makes it possible to handle stream disconnects if your player is capable of reconnecting to a HTTP stream.
-This is usually done by setting your player to a "repeat mode".
+This enables the handling of stream disconnects if the player is capable of reconnecting to a HTTP stream.
+This is usually done by setting the player to a "repeat mode".

-Serve stream data through HTTP without running any player.
+Serve stream data through HTTP without opening the --player.
 This is useful to allow external devices like smartphones or streaming boxes to watch streams they wouldn't be able to otherwise.

 The default behavior is similar to the --player-continuous-http option, but no player program will be started, and the server will listen on all available connections instead of just in the local (loopback) interface.